Roman Catholic Diocese of Portsmouth: Location

 The Diocese of Portsmouth, situated centrally within the Metropolitan Province of Southwark, extending as far as Abingdon in the North; and down to and including the Channel Islands in the South, and roughly from Liphook in the East to Andover in the West.
 The diocese adjoins the dioceses of Birmingham and Northampton to the North, the diocese of Arundel & Brighton to the East and the dioceses of Plymouth and Clifton to the West.
 It officially comprises the counties of Hampshire, Berkshire (south of the Thames), Oxfordshire (south of the Thames), Dorset (the Bournemouth area), the Isle of Wight and the Channel Islands.

-The area of the Diocese of Portsmouth is 6,339 km2 (2,447sq Miles) with a total population (2001 census) of 2,960,077.
-Its estimated Catholic population (2004) is 167,000.
-There are 112 parishes (2005) and 128 incardinated priests, with a further 86 from religious orders, congregations & societies.
-There are also 31 permanent deacons serving in the parishes plus 101 professed, non-priest religious and 255 professed women religious.
-Education comprises 48 primary/middle/ecumenical schools (aided and grant maintained), 8 secondary and 24 independent schools.
+The area of the Diocese of Portsmouth is 6,339 km2 (2,447sq Miles) with a total population (2024) of 3.8M.
+Its estimated Catholic population (2024) is 235,000.
+There are 87 parishes in 24 Pastoral Areas (2024) and 115 priests and 40 Deacons in active ministry, plus 101 professed, non-priest religious and 255 professed women religious.
+Education comprises 70 schools.